seanbud/Oreforged/docs/OREUI.md

 ### ✅ Do

+- Use centralized Facets from `Facets.ts` for game state
 - Pass Facets through component props
 - Use `useFacetMap` for transformations
 - Use `FastDiv` for dynamic styles